Feeling the Physical Pain of a Broken Heart

 The precise mechanism that causes broken heart syndrome is unknown.
 However, the timing between a stressful event and the development of symptoms suggests the emotional and physical response to the event is partly to blame.
 Other intense emotions can also cause the condition, including extreme surprise, profound fear and acute anger.

 Various physical stressors such as asthma attacks, seizures or a stroke can also lead to broken heart syndrome.

-During an extremely intense emotional experience, the body produces hormones like adrenaline and noradrenaline.
-It is not clearly understood how the stress hormones affect the heart.
-Hormones, such as adrenaline, may cause a narrowing of the arteries, which may cause a temporary decrease in blood flow to the heart.
-In some instances, the hormones may also cause the left ventricle of the heart to temporarily enlarge or balloon.
-This enlargement leads to symptoms of heart failure.
+During an extremely intense experience, the body produces hormones such as adrenaline and noradrenaline.
+Although it is not clearly understood how these stress hormones affect the heart, they may contribute to a narrowing of the arteries, which may lead to a temporary decrease in blood flow to the heart.
+In some instances, hormones may also cause the left ventricle to temporarily enlarge or balloon.
+This enlargement response may lead to symptoms of heart failure.

-It is important to understand that while chronic stress can affect the body in various ways, it does not appear to be one of the causes of broken heart syndrome.
-However, sudden and unexpected stress can be a primary cause.
+While chronic stress can affect the body in various ways, it does not appear to be one of the causes of broken heart syndrome.
+However, sudden and unexpected stress can be a primary contributor.

-Symptoms usually develop shortly after a person experiences an intense emotional stressor.
-Symptoms of broken heart syndrome are often very similar to that of a heart attack.
-In fact, symptoms are so similar, broken heart syndrome is often initially diagnosed as a heart attack.
+Symptoms typically develop minutes to hours after experiencing an intense emotional stressor and closely resemble those of a heart attack.
+In fact, symptoms are so similar that broken heart syndrome is often initially diagnosed as a heart attack.
 Symptoms may include:

 - Chest pain